fieldtrip/website/workshop/paris2019.md

 ## Tutorial preparation

+### Ensure that you have a recent version of FieldTrip on your computer

 {% include markup/info %}
 For this workshop, we have created a set of dedicated tutorials, and fixed some small bugs in FieldTrip in order to get everything to run smoothly.
 Therefore, you should have a really recent version of the code, otherwise the tutorials will not run through without errors.
 Specifically, you need to have the code not 'older' than November 25, 2019.
 {% include markup/end %}